Saminyead/facebook_personal_msg_bot/README.md

 Alternatively, you can individually click on each people's message box, and Ctrl+C Ctrl+V the same message over and over.
 This is fine if you have to send to, say around 10 people.
 But what if it is multiples of 10, many multiples in fact.
 This is where this bot comes in.

-Before you can use the bot as intended there are some preparatory steps:
+Before you can use the bot as intended, there are some preparatory steps:

 1. Install all packages in the "requirements.txt" file.
-Run the following commands in order in command prompt - cd /d <path-where-repo-is> and pip install -r requirements.txt.
+Run the following commands in order in command prompt -- cd /d path-where-repo-is and pip install -r requirements.txt.

 2. In the repo folder, create a file named ".env", then open it up with a text editor like notepad.
 In the .env file write your facebook login email and password in two